Outsiders17711/e2eET-Skeleton-Based-HGR-Using-Data-Level-Fusion/README.md

 <img src="https://badges.strrl.dev/created/Outsiders17711/e2eET-Skeleton-Based-HGR-Using-Data-Level-Fusion?style=for-the-badge&logo=github" alt="https://github.com/Outsiders17711" />&nbsp;
 </p>

+# 📦 Archived: No Longer Maintained

+This repository has been archived and is no longer maintained.
+It is now read-only.
+Feel free to fork or use it as needed.

 # e2eET Skeleton Based HGR Using Data-Level Fusion

 This repository holds the PyTorch/FastAI implementation for **"Skeleton Based Hand Gesture Recognition Using Data Level Fusion"**.